SP3277 Nanotechnology: from Research Bench to Industrial Applications

 Structure of the programme

-The NUS component of the module will take place from 5 Dec 2016 to 6 Jan 2017.
+The NUS component of the module will take place in December 2017.

 During this period, the students will be:

 - Attending seminars by nanoscience/nanotechnology researchers and industrial experts in preparation for the visit to Nanotech 2017